ypeicferreira/Hacktown_2025/readme.md

 This project is open source and available for educational purposes.

 ---
-*Created during Hacktown 2025 with Amazon Q Developer assistance*
+*Created during Hacktown 2025 with Amazon Q Developer CLI assistance*